andypfau/sparameterviewer/README.md

 Compiling is optional.
 You can just as well run the Python script.

-Compiling was successfully tested under Windows 10 and under Fedora 36 with the following command:
+Compiling was successfully tested under Windows 10 and under Fedora 37 with the following command:
 - `cd src`
 - `pyinstaller sparamviewer.spec`
+    - clean build without overwrite-confirmations: `pyinstaller --noconfirm --clean sparamviewer.spec`

+Under Fedora 37 at least, I had to fix matplitlib by coping the contents of `src/dist/sparamviewer/matplotlib/mpl-data/` to `share/matplotlib/mpl-data/`.

 ### File Type Association